shuyang-stat/multilevelMatching/README.md

 Propensity Score Matching and Subclassification in Observational Studies with Multi-level Treatments
 =================

-This is a fork from the original creator and author's [package](https://github.com/shuyang1987/multilevelMatching).
+## This is a fork

+The original creator and author's package  [is available here](https://github.com/shuyang1987/multilevelMatching).
+See below for installing the original version 0.1 with `devtools`.

+### Breaking changes

+See [NEWS.md](NEWS.md) for breaking changes since version 0.1.

+# multilevelMatching

 In setting with Multi-level treatments, our goal is to estimate pairwise average treatment effects from a common population using matching methods.